Quality golf clubs is an important matter. When you go out on the course, you want to have the utmost confidence in what you’re using.

-I understand that, so I want to ask you a question: ever hear of Kifaru outdoor gear?
+I get it.
+Having said that, I want to ask you a question: ever hear of Kifaru outdoor gear?

 Kifaru is an uber-expensive, ultra-high-end brand.
 Part of their tagline: